Are Tankless Water Heaters Worth The Investment?

 More About Energy (and Money) Savings

-• According to the U.S. Dept. of Energy, a tankless water heater is more efficient and uses less energy than a conventional water heater, providing a $25 to $107 in annual savings.
+- According to the U.S. Dept. of Energy, a tankless water heater is more efficient and uses less energy than a conventional water heater, providing $25 to $107 in annual savings.

-• Installing an on-demand unit at each hot water faucet gives an energy savings of 27% to 50%.
+- Installing an on-demand unit at each hot water faucet gives energy savings of 27% to 50%.

-Switching To Tankless Water Heater Is Worth The Investment
+Switching To a Tankless Water Heater Is Worth The Investment

 When You Want the Best Results